HollowMan6/02239-Data-Security/authentication/README.md

 ### Password Transmission
-In order to ensure the confidentiality and integrity of the information sent to the server, our system uses TLS which prevents an attacker to learn about the transmitted information as well as prevent its tampering during transmission.
-For this purpose, we will authenticate individual requests and look into the workings of the authenticated sessions.
+In order to ensure the confidentiality and integrity of the information sent to the server, TLS would prevent an attacker to gain insights about the data by tampering during transmission.
+Therefore with focused our attention to sessions authentication.
+On the client-side, the user's password is pre-hased using PBKDF2 algorithm which outputs a 256-bit key and then sent to the server.

 #### Authentication of Individual Requests
 Client will sent its username and password to the server and server will retrieve the corresponding hash of the password from the database using the clien's username.
 Then server uses the hash algorithm PDKDF2 to compare the original hash of the password with the transmitted one.
 In case of a match we proceees further as its a success case.

 #### Authenticating Sessions for Clients
 Authentication fo individual sessions is required before establishing an authenticated session.
 Upon successful initial authentication, a session object is created alongside a UUID and we store this pair inside a map for future access, with the UUID sent to client as an access token.
 Now this established session is valid for a specific timeframe during which client can authenticate itself with doing the steps for initial individual authentication using its access token.
 The server checks the associated session on the basis of this token in order to find out whether the session is expired or not.
-Since we are using TLS for transmission of data, it ensures the confidentiality and integrity of the access token.
+Furthermore, TLS ensures the confidentiality and integrity of the access token.

 ### Verification of the Password
 The client sends its username and password to the server which uses JDBC (Java Database Connectivity) in order to access the database and retrieve hashed password correspoding to the user.
 Then we use BCrypt library jBCrypt's method `checkpwcandidate, hashed)` to verify this received password.
-Similarly when registering the user, the same library is used to hash the passowrd prior to saving it in the database using the method `hashpw(password, BCrypt.gensalt())`.
+Similarly when registering the user, the same library is used to hash the passowrd prior to saving it in the database using the method `hashpw(password, BCrypt.gensalt())`, which automatically handles the salt.

-#### Hashing of Password on the client side
-On the client-side, the user's password is pre-hased using PBKDF2 algorithm which outputs a 256-bit key.
-This value is then sent to the server.
-This is done in order to protect the user from vulnerable servers.

-Our reasoning for this approach is that a lot of users reuses same passwords across mulitpel servers.
-So, in case a server administrator decides to exploit user data by collecting these usernames and passwords, then the server could use this to gain access to the user's social media accounts, email etc. in case the user does not have 2FA (two factor authentication) in place.
-Furthermore, a developer on the server side can also make a mistake of logging all the requests received from users and if password data is in plain text, and server is compromised then the attacker could also gain access to these logs and target users similar to a server administrator.

-Hence, by doing pre-hasing of the password on the client-side we minimize above mentioned risks and provide an additional layer of protection for the users.
+Our reasoning for this approach is that users may use the same passwords across mulitpel servers.
+So using salt helps in two ways: firstly it ensures users with the same password have different stored hashes in the database.
+Secondly, same passwords stored in different servers/services are different among each other because of the salt.
+This ensures that data leaks on a server do not expose all other accounts to other servers or services having the same password.

 ## Design and Implementation
 <!-- > (max 3 pages including diagrams)